 Accepted Payment Methods: Cash, Check, Mastercard, Visa

 People have many different motivations for coming to psychotherapy.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
-Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
-Therapy can help provide some much needed encouragement and help with skills to get them through these periods.
+Some people need assistance in managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, religious conflicts, and creative blocks.
+Therapy can help provide some much-needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
-In short, people seeking psychotherapy are hopeful that through rising to the challenge of being vulnerable they can see their lives change for the better.
+In short, people seeking psychotherapy are hopeful that through rising to the challenge of being vulnerable, they can see their lives change for the better.

 What is therapy like?